 Opioid Emergency Grant

 Addresses the need for substance use disorder treatment professionals, and training/employment supports for people impacted by the opioid epidemic.
-The program will recruit, train and hire jobseekers for this role.
+The program recruits, trains, and hires jobseekers for this role.
 For more information, email firstname.lastname@example.org

 Career exploration and subsidized internships in high-growth, high-demand sectors for young adult job seekers in Suburban Cook County communities impacted by poverty and structural racism.